digi-ron/AU-Falcon-SPUD-Project/Audio/PremiumAudio/PremiumAudio.md

 | Connection | Subwoofer only |
 | Availability | Same amplifier as BA Falcon |

-#### Plug type
+### Plug type

-The amplifier for the later model AU Falcons uses are an AMP Multilock .070 design with the following details:
+The amplifier for the later model amplifiers use an AMP Multilock .070 design with the following details:

 | Name | Code | Notes |
 | --- | --- | --- |
 | Male Connector Housing | 173851-1 | Loom end connector |
 | Female Connector Housing | 174933-1 | Amplifier connector |

-#### Pin Layout
+### Pin Layout

 The following notes assume pin numbers where you are looking at the Amplifier unit itself, with the flat edge facing upwards and the clip receiver facing down: